ajay-dhangar/algo/docs/game-Theory/GrundyALgorithm.md

+---
+id: Grundy Algorithm
+sidebar_position: 5
+title: Grundy Algo
+sidebar_label: Grundy algorithm
+tags: [Game-theory, Grundy]
+---

 # Grundy Algorithm (Numbers) in Game Theory

-The **Grundy algorithm** (or **Nimbers**) is used in combinatorial game theory to analyze and solve impartial games—games where available moves and win/loss conditions are the same for both players.
+The **Grundy algorithm** (or **Numbers**) is used in combinatorial game theory to analyze and solve impartial games—games where available moves and win/loss conditions are the same for both players.
 This algorithm assigns each game position a **Grundy number** to determine whether it is a winning or losing position, allowing players to strategize optimally.

 ## Key Concepts